kidqueb/ash-server/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Authentication
-By default Ash uses a hybrid authentication setup.
+By default App uses a hybrid authentication setup.
 User's aren't required to use a password if they don't want.
 It is up to the front-end to make the call on if it should request a token to be sent to the user or if they're trying to login with a email/password combination.

 ### Usage
 To request a token sent to a user's email we can use the `emailLogin` mutation.